-How to Fight Acne and Regain Your Self-Esteem and Self-Confidence
+How to Fight Acne, Regain Your Self-Esteem, and Boost Your Confidence

-Does acne affect your self-esteem and self-confidence?
+Does acne affect your self-esteem and make you lose confidence in yourself?
 If you are a young teenager or adult with acne, it usually does.
 It is a natural feeling, especially when you have friends or family members that are endowed with flawless acne-free skin.

 To say that acne affects more than your skin is an understatement.
 It can have a drastic effect on your life and lifestyle as well.
 Acne has a way of eroding our confidence, and when one’s confidence and self-esteem is eroded, the general outlook on life is affected.